 Click Edit this page to make a change to content, which automatically creates a PR.

 The issue and PR pages on GitHub give us a community space to discuss things, and answer any questions you might have about the problem or topic you are reporting on.

 To learn more about working on the documentation, see these topics:

 Docs Test page - This is on the published site.
 It explains how to use Docs components, resources, and formats, and gives us a way to test and demo them.

 Go to the Docker Community GitHub repository for resources and information on the community.

-The topics in this guide on Other ways to contribute provide some additional information, but it’s likely you’ll find the community information you are looking for on the GitHub repository.
+The topics in this guide on Other ways to contribute provide some additional information, but the community information you are looking for is probably available on the GitHub repository.